sdleffler/luminance-rs/CONTRIBUTING.md

 1. (optional) Open an issue and discuss what you want to do.
 This is optional but highly recommended.
 If you don’t open an issue first and work on something that is not in the scope of the project, or already being made by someone else, you’ll be working for nothing.
+Also, keep in mind that if your change doesn’t refer to an existing issue, I will be wondering what is the context of your change.
+So prepare to be asked about the motivation and need behind your changes — it’s greatly appreciated if the commit messages, code and PR’s content already contains this information so that people don’t have to ask.
 2. Fork the project.
-3. Create a branch starting from `master`.
-Name it according to the _Git Flow_ naming conventions:
+3. Create a branch starting from `master` – or the branch you need to work on.
+Even though this is not really enforced, you’re advised to name your branch according to the _Git Flow_ naming convention:
   - `fix/your-bug-here`: if you’re fixing a bug, name your branch.
   - `feature/new-feature-here`: if you’re adding some work.
-  - `doc/whatever`: if you’re updating documentation, comments, etc.
   - Free for anything else.
-  - The special `release/*` branch is used to either back-port changes from newer versions to previous versions, or to release new versions by updating `Cargo.toml` files, changelogs, etc.
+  - The special `release/*` branch is used to either back-port changes from newer versions to previous versions, or to release new versions by updating `Cargo.toml` files, changelogs, etc. Normally, contributors should never have to worry about this kind of brach as their creations is often triggered when wanting to make a release.
 4. Make some commits!
-5. Once you’re ready, open a Pull Request (PR) to merge your work on `master`.
-For instance, open a PR for `master <-- feature/something-new`.
+5. Once you’re ready, open a Pull Request (PR) to merge your work on the target branch.
+For instance, open a PR for `master <- feature/something-new`.
-6. (optional) Ask someone to review your code.
-This is optional as it will eventually be reviewed.
+6. (optional) Ask someone to review your code in the UI.
+Normally, I’m pretty reactive to notifications but it never hurts to ask for a review.
 7. Discussion and peer-review.
 8. Once the CI is all green, someone (likely me [@phaazon]) will merge your code and close your PR.
 9. Feel free to delete your branch.

-# Release process

-## Overall process

-Releases occur at arbitrary rates.
-If something is judged urgent, it is most of the time released immediately after being merged and tested.
-Sometimes, several issues are being fixed at the same time (spanning on a few days at max).
-Those will be gathered inside a single update.

-Feature requests might be delayed a bit to be packed together as well but eventually get released, even if they’re small.

-## Changelogs update

-`CHANGELOG.md` files must be updated **before any release**.
-Especially, they must contain:

-- The version of the release.
-- The date of the release.
-- How to migrate from a minor to the next major.
-- Everything that a release has introduced, such as major, minor and patch changes.

-## Git tag

-Once a new release occur, a Git tag is created.
-Git tags are formatted regarding the project they refer to:

-> <project-name>-X.Y.Z

-Where `X` is the _major version_, `Y` is the _minor version_ and `Z` is the _patch version_.
-For instance
-`luminance-0.37.1` is a valid Git tag, so is `luminance-derive-0.5.3`.

-> <project-name>-X.Y.Z-rc.W

-Where `W` is a number starting from `1` and incrementing.
-This format is for _release candidates_ and occur when a new version (most of the time a major one) is to be released but more feedback is required.

-Crates are pushed to [crates.io](https://crates.io) and tagged on Git.

 # Conventions